Kyle Wiltjer: Canarias (2021–2022)

 On July 13, 2021, Wiltjer signed a one-year contract with Lenovo Tenerife of the Spanish Liga ACB.

-Zhejiang Lions (2022–present)
+Zhejiang Lions (2022–2023)

 On October 2, 2022, Wiltjer signed with the Zhejiang Lions of the Chinese Basketball Association (CBA).

+Reyer Venezia (2023–present)

+On September 21, 2023, Wiltjer signed with Reyer Venezia Mestre of the Italian Lega Basket Serie A (LBA).

 National team career

 Canada junior national team

 As a member of the Canadian Under-18 junior national team, Wiltjer won a bronze medal at the 2010 FIBA Americas Under-18 Championship.
 As a member of the Canadian university national team, he played at the 2013 World University Games.

 Canada senior national team

 With the senior Canada national basketball team, Wiltjer played at the 2015 Pan American Games, where he won a silver medal.

+In 2019, Wiltjer participated in the 2019 FIBA Basketball World Cup in China.
+Wiltjer was the team leader in point per game at 16.4.
+The team finished 21st out of 32 teams.